rolinj/setup-spark/README.md

   1. Installation of Apache Spark _(version reference from [official docs](https://spark.apache.org/downloads.html))_
   2. Installation of JDK11
   3. Setup Python3 as defaul python version
-  4. Installation of ubuntu-desktop to enable the GUI
+  4. Installation of ubuntu-desktop to enable the GUI (so you can install and use IDEs (ex.
+Eclipse)

 ### Usage
 **Note:** It is assumed that you already have the [Vagrant](https://www.vagrantup.com) installed and this repository forked/cloned.
+Also, if you won't be using an IDE, go to Vagrantfile and remove script execution for GUI installation.
+You may then skip below steps with regards to GUI.
   1. Within the repository, execute `vagrant plugin install vagrant-disksize`.

   2. Afterwards, create the machine with `vagrant up`